 Policy measures

 Since our first forecast in June 2010, governments have announced a number of policy measures affecting our forecast for CGT.
 The original costings for these measures are contained in our policy measures database and were described briefly in the Treasury’s relevant Policy costings document.
 For measures announced since December 2014, the uncertainty ranking that we assigned to each is set out in a separate database.
-For those deemed ‘high’ or ‘very high’ uncertainty, the rationale for that ranking was set out in Annex A of the relevant Economic and fiscal outlook.
+For those deemed ‘high’ or ‘very high’ uncertainty, the rationale for that ranking was set out in Chapter 3 of the relevant Economic and fiscal outlook (Annex A prior to the March 2023 EFO).

 These CGT policy changes include: